 What causes Hypothyroidism?

-- Autoimmune thyroid disease sometimes called Hashimoto’s thyroiditis
+- Autoimmune thyroid disease is sometimes called Hashimoto’s thyroiditis

 - Radioactive iodine or surgery to correct hyperthyroidism or cancer